-Diabetes is the leading cause of blindness in the United States in adults aged 20 to 64.
+It is the leading cause of vision impairment and blindness among working-age adults.
 People with diabetes have a higher incidence of cataracts and glaucoma than those without diabetes.
-In addition, diabetes can cause weakening in the body's blood vessels, including those in the part of the eye called the retina, and result in diabetic retinopathy.
+In addition, diabetes can cause weakening in the body’s blood vessels, including those in the part of the eye called the retina, and result in diabetic retinopathy.
 Since the retina is the sensitive tissue that receives light and sends it to the brain, this deterioration in the retinal blood vessels can lead to vision loss.

 There is a possibility that one may have diabetic retinopathy and not even know it.
 Diabetic retinopathy can start without symptoms, and even people with 20/20 vision can have diabetic macular edema or new vessel growth that requires laser treatment.

 Although no one is certain what causes diabetic retinopathy, high blood sugar levels, high blood pressure, how long one has been diabetic, and genetics may contribute to the development and progression of diabetic retinopathy.